lpod/lpod-docs/level1-document.rst

 use their own template files.
 To do so, they have to replace the ODF files present in the ``templates`` subdirectory of the lpOD installation.

-Some metadata are initialized in the same may as with ``odf_new_document_from_template``.
+Some metadata are initialized in the same way as with ``odf_new_document_from_template``.

 Document MIME type check and control